 This goes for stock and for real estate.

 Past performance is no guarantee of future results! – popular stock market advice

 Example: After the huge market correction after the tech bubble burst, Lucent Technologies traded at around $8 per share.
 Many investors betted it would eventually work its way back up to its former worth of around $60 – $80 per share.
 Sadly, Lucent Technologies never rebounded and the investors wound up selling their shares for a loss.

 4. Investing money you don’t have

 The interest you pay on your loan is for sure.
 The gain on the investment is not.
 No matter how hot the deal is, don’t get tempted to invest borrowed money.
-You will start with negative balance and you gotta work your way up paying the interest first and then hopefully making a profit.
-If the investment goes down, you will be in a big trouble.
+You will start with a negative balance and you gotta work your way up paying the interest first and then hopefully making a profit.
+If the investment goes down, you will be in big trouble.
 Consider this a no-win situation for you.

-5. Buying too large of house
+5. Buying too large of a house

 When applying for a home loan, you may qualify for a much bigger loan than you can afford.
 Financial experts recommend paying no more than 28% of your monthly paycheck to your mortgage.
 Additionally, avoid 30-year loan terms.
 They can cost you thousands of dollars in interest and keep you buried in debt much longer than is needed.

 Better save for a down payment as much as possible and keep the mortgage amount and payment period to a minimum.